Bellatrix23/cool-tech-auth/README.md

 ## Overview

 The Credentials Dashboard is designed to offer a user-friendly interface for managing credentials.
 Users can register, log in, and access a secure dashboard where they can add, view, and update credentials.
 The backend handles user authentication, authorization, and credential management using JWT, Express, and MongoDB.

 ---

+## Features

+- **User Authentication:** Secure login and registration using JWT authentication.
+- **Role-Based Authorization:** Different access levels for users (e.g., normal users, management, and admin roles).
+- **Credential Management:** Add, view, and update credentials associated with different divisions.
+- **Division and OU Structure:** Organizes credentials into divisions and organizational units (OUs).
+- **Secure Storage:** Passwords are encrypted before storage.
+- **REST API Integration:** Communicates with a backend using secure API endpoints.
+- **Error Handling:** Displays user-friendly messages when errors occur.
+- **Responsive Design:** Built with Bootstrap for a seamless experience across devices.
+- **Notifications:** Uses React Toastify for success and error messages.

+---